MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 print(speeds_array)
 ```

 A 2D array is a list of lists.
 The element at each index contains a 1D array.
 It could represent multiple rows of x columns.
-Let's create a 2D numpy array from a list of lists:
+Let's create a 2D NumPy array from a list of lists:

 ```
 import numpy as np